What to Eat in Piles & What Not to Eat? A Nutritional Guide

 Which Foods to Avoid in Piles?

 There are certain food items that you should avoid eating in piles.
-According to Dr Kapil Agrawal, one of the best piles specialist surgeon in Delhi, certain foods can aggravate constipation leading to worsening of piles or hemorhhoids.
+According to Dr Kapil Agrawal, one of the best piles specialist surgeon in Delhi, certain foods can aggravate constipation leading to worsening of piles or hemorrhoids.

 1. Low-Fibre Foods